Indungulo/Intro/README.md

 ## Usage

 1. Launch Jupyter Notebook or Lab:
-   jupyter notebook
+   `jupyter notebook`
    or
-   jupyter lab
+   `jupyter lab`
 2. Navigate to the directory where you saved these files and open any notebook.
-3. Follow the step-by-step instructions in each notebook to explore data processing, visualization, and analysis techniques.
+3. Follow the instructions in each notebook to very basics of Python, data exploration, visualisation, and analysis.

 ## Contributing